Australasian Railway Association (ARA)

 KNOWLEDGE: to promote grassroots knowledge sharing from one generation to the next.

-The RTAA is currently promoting the highly successful rail industry Field Days event.
-Our seventh event will be held in March 2017 in conjunction with Sydney Trains, part of Transport for NSW.
-The Field Days event is a significant outdoor display of the industry’s rail infrastructure, construction and maintenance equipment.
+The RTAA is currently promoting the highly successful rail industry Field Day event.
+Our eighth event will be held 3-4 April 2019 in conjunction with Sydney Trains, part of Transport for NSW.
+The Field Day event is a significant outdoor display of the industry’s rail infrastructure, construction and maintenance equipment.
 It demonstrates the latest technology as well as the pride of the Australian rail industry.
 Participation is open to anyone with an interest in railways, whether as a visitor or exhibitor – all are welcome to be part of this prestigious event.

 For more information about the RTAA and how to get involved please visit our website www.rtaa.org.au